 Pronation, as mentioned earlier, is the way your foot strikes the ground, and how it rolls to meet the ground.
 This will obviously be very crucial for runners; without the proper support to suit your pronation type, you’ll be faced with a lot of possible injuries.

 You have normal pronation if your foot comes flat on the ground after your heel hits the ground.
 To meet the ground, your ankle will roll slightly inward, but not excessively.

 If you have normal pronation, congrats!
 You’re less likely to get injured due to your foot posture.
 You also don’t need any special support aside from the neutral shoe.

 Expect that stability is no issue for you.
-You also have normal arches, and the wear on your soles are even all throughout.
+You also have normal arches, and the wear on your soles is even all throughout.
 A neutral or stability running shoe is great for you.

-Although all shoes listed here may be swapped out for normal pronation shoes, the Brooks Men’s Glycerin 18 does tend to be less geared towards higher arches.
+Although all shoes listed here may be swapped out for normal pronation shoes, the Brooks Glycerin does tend to be less geared towards higher arches.

 Your arches tend to be low, and the wear of your sole tends to be near the inside of the forefoot.

 Those who overpronate might experience some hip, knee, or back pain.
 Ankle pains are also familiar to you, and it’s really important that you correct this posture with the proper motion control or stability shoe.